Cute-Test/cdt-plugin/user_manual/manual.md

 powerful way.
 Mockator leverages the new language facilities C++11 offers while still being compatible with C++98/03.

+# Installation
+Use the Eclipse update site ``http://mockator.com/update`` to install Mockator.
+Eclipse Kepler with CDT is required.
+You also might want to install Cute (``http://www.cute-test.com/updatesite``) to make use of some of the mock object features Mockator provides (note that Mockator is also able to use ``<cassert>``'s assert functions instead).
+Mockator only supports the GNU Compiler Collection at this point of time.
+The plug-in and the mock object library both support C++98/03 and C++11.

 # Seams
 High coupling, hard-wired and cyclic dependencies lead to systems that